Magicicada Chorus. Recorded in New Jersey, Brood X (2004) by Dan Mozgai:

 M. septendecula is smaller than M. septedecim, and about the same size as M. cassisii.
 It typically has small (small compared to M. septedecim) orange stripes on its abdomen.
-It lacks the orange color between the eyes that M. septendecim has.
+It lacks the orange color between the eye and wing insertion point that M. septendecim has.
 Its chorus sounds like a ticking clock.

 Descriptions, Colors: personal observations from specimens or photos from many sources.
 Descriptions are not perfect, but may be helpful.

 Tribe information comes from: MARSHALL, DAVID C. et al. A molecular phylogeny of the cicadas (Hemiptera: Cicadidae) with a review of tribe and subfamily classification.
 Zootaxa, [S.l.], v.
 4424, n.
 1, p.
 1–64, may 2018.
 ISSN 1175-5334.
 Available at: https://www.biotaxa.org/Zootaxa/article/view/zootaxa.4424.1.1

 Some descriptions are based on aged specimens which have lost some or a lot of their color.